Ringwood (Vic.)

 Employment performance in Ringwood has been below expectations when compared to most other areas nationally

-In contrast, transport, postal & warehousing employs only 3.2% of local workers, compared to Greater Melbourne's 5.2%.
-The ratio of 0.8 workers per resident, as at the Census, indicates substantial employment opportunities within Ringwood.
-Over a 12-month period ending in September 2025, employment increased by 1.2%, while labour force grew by 0.9%, resulting in a fall in unemployment rate by 0.3 percentage points.
-In comparison, Greater Melbourne experienced employment growth of 3.0%, labour force expansion of 3.3%, and an increase in unemployment rate by 0.3 percentage points.
-State-level data up to 25-Nov-25 shows that Victoria's employment grew by 1.13% year-on-year (adding 41,950 jobs), with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Ringwood's employment mix indicates that local employment should increase by 6.7% over five years and 13.9% over ten years, assuming constant population projections.
+Conversely, transport, postal & warehousing employed only 3.2% of local workers, lower than Greater Melbourne's 5.2%.
+The resident-to-worker ratio was 0.8 at the Census, indicating substantial employment opportunities.
+Over a 12-month period ending in September 2025, employment increased by 1.2%, while labour force grew by 0.9%, leading to a decrease in unemployment rate of 0.3 percentage points.
+In comparison, Greater Melbourne saw employment grow by 3.0% and labour force expand by 3.3%, with an increase in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Ringwood's employment should increase by 6.7% over five years and 13.9% over ten years, based on industry-specific projections applied to Ringwood's current employment mix.

 Frequently Asked Questions - Employment